A platform for segmenting users and advertising messages based on data from mobile apps and personality traits

 Spicy Mobile offers comprehensive support to all entities interested in advertising in the mobile channel – publishers, advertisers and app developers.
 They are a team of mobile marketing experts – a precursor of the first research on the use of smartphones and tablets on the market.

 They are the creator of the largest premium advertising network in Poland in apps (Mobigate) and on mobile websites.

 Our experts are currently working with Spicy Mobile to create an innovative automated advertising platform.

 The tool will automatically adjust the advertising message to the user’s personality traits based on ML technology.
 The main goal is to reduce the number of advertisements broadcast on mobile apps by improving their quality.
 Our experts are responsible for creating algorithms that will allow the software to

 automate the data analysis process and detect relationships between variables so that they can be adjusted to the user’s personality profile each time.
-The project is co-financed by Poland’s National Center for Research and Development (NCBR).
+The project is co financed by Poland’s National Centre for Research and Development (NCBR).

-Project in progress.
+Project successfully completed.
 The first algorithms have already been productively implemented.
 They allow traffic to be obtained on competitive terms.
 In particular, the algorithms have a CPC (cost-per-click) three times lower than the reference model of the algorithm.

 You can read more about the implementation of the project results HERE.